EsterMarku/customer-churn-risk-prediction/README.md

 - **Project #1 (`online-retail-customer-value-rfm`)** focuses on customer value analysis and RFM-based segmentation for marketing optimisation.
 - **Project #2 (this repository)** builds on that foundation to predict **customer churn risk** and support retention decision-making.

-Together, the two projects form a coherent analytics pipeline:
+Together, the projects form a coherent analytics pipeline:
 - *Who are our most valuable customers?*
 - *Which customers are at risk of leaving?*
-- *How should retention efforts be prioritised?*
+- *How should limited retention budgets be prioritised?*

 ---

 ## Business Problem
 In non-subscription retail, churn is rarely explicitly labelled.
 Customers simply stop purchasing.

-This creates key challenges for marketing and retention teams:
+This creates practical challenges for marketing and retention teams:
-- Which customers are most likely to disengage?
+- Identifying customers most likely to disengage
-- How can limited retention resources be allocated effectively?
+- Prioritising retention efforts under constrained budgets
-- How can churn risk be explained clearly to business stakeholders?
+- Explaining churn risk drivers to non-technical stakeholders

-This project addresses these questions using a **snapshot-based, forward-looking churn definition** combined with interpretable modelling.
+This project addresses these challenges using a **snapshot-based, forward-looking churn definition** combined with interpretable modelling.

 ---